Evacuation of Polish civilians from the USSR in World War II: New Zealand

 In 1944, the prime minister of New Zealand, Peter Fraser, agreed to take a limited number of Polish orphans and half-orphans, whose parents had died either in Soviet Union or Tehran, or whose fathers had fought at the front.
 While still in Isfahan, 105 teachers, doctors, and administrative workers were selected, plus one priest, Father Michał Wilniewczyc, and two Roman Catholic nuns.
-On November 1, 1944, USS General George M. Randall (AP-115) arrived at Wellington, with 733 children on board.
+On November 1, 1944, arrived at Wellington, with 733 children on board.

 The children and the adults were then transported to the North Island town of Pahiatua, where Polish Children's Camp—Pahiatua—was opened in former military barracks.
 It had a clubroom, a hospital, and a gym.
 The main street of the camp was named after General Tadeusz Bór-Komorowski.
 There was a kindergarten, a men's school, a women's school, and a middle school.
 Later on, scouting teams were organized.
 Polish Children's Camp was financed by the government of New Zealand, with help from Polish Government in Exile, based in London.